AchalNeet12/Customer-Churn-Prediction/README.md

  - Split the data into training (80%) and testing (20%) datasets for evaluation.
 ---
 ## 📌 Model Deployment
-   - The Gradient Boosting model has been deployed in a Streamlit application.
+   - The XGBClassifier model has been deployed in a Streamlit application.
 The app allows users to input customer details and receive a prediction on whether the customer is likely to churn or stay.
 The model's high accuracy ensures reliable predictions, providing actionable insights for customer retention strategies.
 ---
 ## 📈 Result
 - Multiple machine learning models were tested for customer churn prediction.
-- GradientBoostingClassifier outperformed others with the highest accuracy and was selected for deployment.
+- XGBClassifier outperformed others with the highest accuracy and was selected for deployment.
 - The final model effectively identifies customers who are likely to churn with improved precision and recall.
 ---
 ## 📊 Model Output
 - The user-friendly Streamlit interface accepts customer details as input.
 - Outputs whether the customer is "likely to leave" or "likely to stay."
-- The predictions are based on the GradientBoostingClassifier's trained model, ensuring high accuracy and reliability.
+- The predictions are based on the XGBClassifier's trained model, ensuring high accuracy and reliability.
 ---
 ## 🎯 Conclusion
 - Customer churn prediction helps businesses take proactive measures to retain customers.
-- Using GradientBoostingClassifier, the system achieved robust results, emphasizing the importance of boosting techniques for such tasks.
+- Using XGBClassifier, the system achieved robust results, emphasizing the importance of boosting techniques for such tasks.
 - The deployed solution provides actionable insights into customer behavior, aiding in retention strategies.